cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 Problem: privacy policy of llama2 -> model refuses to complete prompts with personal info about agents -> adjust prompts

+Now problem with tokens/context size/?????
+Not the whole prompt gets through, llm doesn't know what to do.
+-> how to fix?
+-> increasing context and tokens hasn't worked so far

 results of llm are still unpredictable